9 min read

-Ultimate Guide to Rosehip: Uses, Nutrition & More
+Ultimate Guide to Rosehips: Benefits, Uses, Nutrition & More

 While you might think of the rose as a beautiful flower, there’s more to this plant than you might realize.
 For example, did you know that wild roses also have a fruit hidden just below their petals?
 This brightly colored fruit has a sweet and slightly tart taste and is rich in health-boosting nutrients.

-Here's everything you need to know about rosehips and their health benefits (and why you can find it in your can of bubbly OLIPOP soda!).
+Here's everything you need to know about rosehips and their health benefits (and why you can find this ingredient in your can of bubbly OLIPOP soda!).

 As far back as 600 B.C., the Greek poet Sappho wrote about the beauty of the roses.
-In ancient Greece and Rome, roses decorated the statues of gods and goddesses.6 But that’s not the only place the flower is known in history.
+In ancient Greece and Rome, roses decorated the statues of gods and goddesses.6 But that’s not the only place you'll find this flower in history.

-Instead, rosehip, also known as Hipberry, Hop Fruit, Rose Haw, Persian Rose, Wild Boar Fruit, among many other names, has a long history.
-Early Christians used rosehips as rosary beads, and considered the fruit sacred.6 Additionally, Rosehip has been utilized for its purported pain-relieving and anti-inflammatory qualities in traditional medicine for centuries.
+Instead, rosehip, also known as Hipberry, Hop Fruit, Rose Haw, Persian Rose, and Wild Boar Fruit, among many other names, has a long history.
+Early Christians used rosehips as rosary beads and considered the fruit sacred.6 Additionally, Rosehip has purported pain-relieving and anti-inflammatory qualities used in traditional medicine for centuries.

-The edible seeds of the rosehip are high in antioxidants including vitamin C, vitamin E, beta-carotene, and lycopene.4 Antioxidants are known for their potential ability to lower inflammation and oxidative stress in your body.2 8 Additionally, rosehips are also a source of calcium, magnesium, fiber, manganese, and unsaturated fatty acids.8 9
+The edible seeds of the rosehip are high in antioxidants including vitamin C, vitamin E, beta-carotene, and lycopene.4 Antioxidants have the potential to lower inflammation and oxidative stress in your body.2 8 Additionally, rosehips are also a source of calcium, magnesium, fiber, manganese, and unsaturated fatty acids.8 9

 Two tablespoons, or 16 grams of wild rosehips provide:9